jaelee5782/distiller-cm5-python/distiller_cm5_python/mcp_server/README.md

 # MCP Server Implementations

-This directory contains various example implementations of servers adhering to the Multi-modal Conversation Protocol (MCP).
+This directory contains various example implementations of servers adhering to the Model Context Protocal (MCP).
 Each server typically exposes a specific set of tools or resources related to a particular domain or device.

 These servers are designed to be launched independently and communicated with by an MCP client (like the one in the `../client` directory), often via standard input/output (stdio).